inactivist/twitter-streamer/README.md

     --location-query="San Jose, CA"
     --location-query="California, US"

-Some attempt is made to ignore whitespace, but the Twitter API might fail to return expected matches if you deviate too far from the pattern shown above.
+Matching is done without regard to spaces, but the Twitter API might fail to return expected matches if you deviate too far from the pattern shown above.
 If in doubt, enable full debug logging, by passing `-l DEBUG` on the command line.